DATA-DADA is a software based interconected packing algorithm, which reads different color map arrays, either by random, noise and/or manual values.

 all circle units are interconnected, sending theyr own color beam and receiving the one of the other interconnected circle.

-when i play this organ, i start throwing the dice for a list of input values combined with a choosen color map and later react
+when i play with this software, i start throwing the dice for a list of start values combined with a different color maps and later react

 to the constellations by going over and over it again.

-at a certain point, i finish a recording as a vector image for possible large print.
+at a certain point, i finish a recording as a vector image for possible print.

 (made with processing)